 Senior Associate Deans

-The three senior associate deans of the School of Humanities and Sciences are responsible for overseeing the academic direction of departments and programs within the humanities, natural sciences, and social sciences.
-The deans are appointed for three years and report to H&S Dean Richard Saller.
+The School of H&S has four senior associate deans.
+Three are responsible for overseeing the academic direction of departments and programs within the humanities, natural sciences, and social sciences and are appointed for three years and report to the dean of H&S. The senior associate dean for finance and administration is a staff position and reports to the dean of H&S.

 Ellen Markman, the Lewis M. Terman Professor of Psychology, is the senior associate dean for the social sciences.
 Markman, who previously served in this role from 1998 to 2000, has been a member of the Department of Psychology for almost four decades and was its chair from 1994 to 1997.
 She is regarded as one of the nation’s leading developmental psychologists.